ldapjs/node-ldapjs/docs/guide.md

     $ npm install ldapjs

-Also, rather than overload you with client-side programming for now, we'll use the OpenLDAP CLI to interact with our server.
-It's almost certainly already installed on your system, but if not, you can get it from brew/apt/yum/...
+Rather than overload you with client-side programming for now, we'll use the OpenLDAP CLI to interact with our server.
+It's almost certainly already installed on your system, but if not, you can get it from brew/apt/yum/your package manager here.

 To get started, open some file, and let's get the library loaded and a server
 created: